 Make sure to always have a sturdy and sharp pair of scissors at the ready when you’re packing and moving.
 You’ll not only need these to cut tape, but they’ll be the first thing you reach for when you need to reopen a box (packing mistakes happen, trust me), resize a blanket, or make your own box for a custom item.

 Okay, so lots of folks skip the box cutter because it can seem redundant when you’ve got a trusty pair of scissors.
 But that would be a mistake.
 Box cutters are a time-saver because they can easily slice through boxes like they’re butter.
 This is key when you’re tired and breaking down your boxes at the end of your move.
 They’re also great for cutting through thick plastic zip ties which can break scissors.

 If you know me, you know that I practically worship painter’s tape when it comes to moving and packing.
 Having painter’s tape is as versatile as a Swiss Army knife.
 Painter’s tape is designed to be sticky but not as abrasive or tacky as other tapes, so it comes off without damaging whatever it was stuck to.

 Use it to label boxes, to safely hold together loose items like silverware or pens, and map out space restrictions on your floor, which is a hack I use when I’m trying to make sure stuff will fit into a restricted moving or storage space.
-Painter’s tape is also great for keeping furniture drawers closed, labeling bubble-wrapped items, and taping nuts, bolts, and screws to their original pieces so you don’t have to fish for them later.
+Painter’s tape is also great for keeping furniture drawers closed, labeling items wrapped in bubble cushioning roll, and taping nuts, bolts, and screws to their original pieces so you don’t have to fish for them later.

 Pen & paper